lukaszlenart/struts-mini-book/manuscript/4_struts-internals.md

 - `convertFromString()` which handles conversion of incoming string value into an object
 - `convertToString()` which does the opposite

-Please remember that everything transferred over HTTP is a String, even a binary file is an encoded String.
+Please remember that everything transferred over HTTP is a String, even a binary file is encoded as a String.

-Having your custom converted implemented, you must register it using a file `xwork-conversion.properties`.
+Having your custom converter implemented, you must register it using a file `xwork-conversion.properties`.
 As from Struts 2.6 this file is deprecated and you should use `struts-conversion.properties` file instead.

 To register your converter specify a type that is handled by the converter with the assigned converter: